primer/react/contributor-docs/deprecating-components.md

-As we work on the maturity of our components, we will sometimes need to build components in a parallel track/bundle without breaking existing components.
-Eventually, the new components would replace the old ones in the main bundle and this document explains the process around it.
+Primer components may occasionally be deprecated when they are no longer recommended for use.
+In some cases, we may recommend replacing a deprecated component with a new one.
+New replacement components are typically built in a parallel bundle to avoid breaking existing components, and are promoted to the main bundle when it's time for migration.

-## Developing a draft component
+## Developing a replacement component

 Start building the new component outside of the main bundle.
 This includes the source code of the component being under the `src/drafts` folder and the component being exported in the draft bundle (`src/drafts/index.ts`).
 That way, folks who who would like to try the draft version of the component can export it from the draft bundle.